 The travel from Bogota to Santa Marta takes about 18 hours on the highway, going through the distance of 731 mi (1177 km).
 The intercity buses of the transportation company Rapido Ochoa cover this route, proposing bus tickets at low-cost rates and on varied schedules for everybody's satisfaction.
 As a destination, Santa Marta offers a variety of tourist attractions as the most elevated mountain of Colombia, the Christopher Colombus peak and nice beaches.
 The climate of Santa Marta is characterized for being warm (of Caribbean type), although due to its mixed geography is one of the cities that harbors more biodiversity worldwide.
 For you to have an idea, the highest average temperature is between 82 °F (28 °C) and 73 °F (23 °C) the lowest.
 If you travel in June, July, September and October, don't forget to bring a good umbrella for the rainy season.

-Why book Bogota to Santa marta bus with redBus?
+Why book a Bogota a Santa Marta bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bogota to Santa marta.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bogota to Santa Marta.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Bogota is the capital of Colombia, situated at 2640 m a.s.l.
 The city is known as the "Athens of South America" due to its great numer of museums, theaters, libraries and cultural activities.
 It is the third most elevated city in South America, behind (La Paz and Quito).
 In your journey through Bogota you will enjoy the historical tour along streets that combine modernity with colonial architechture.
 Bogota is well known for its cultural events like the International Book Fair and the "Festivales al Parque", which are attended by both national and international tourists.
 The Gold Museum, the National Observatory, the Colpatria Tower and the Botanical Garden José Celestino Mutis, the old La Candelaria Barrios are all must see destinations for all tourists.
 We hope yiy enjoy your historical and cultural adventure in Bogota!